Kostas Antetokounmpo: National team career

+Greek junior national team

 Antetokounmpo played with the junior Greek Under-20 national team.
 He played at the 2016 FIBA Europe Under-20 Championship Division B, where he won a bronze medal.
 During the tournament, he averaged 1.3 points, 1.8 rebounds, and 0.3 assists per game.

+Greek senior national team

+Antetokounmpo played with the senior men's Greek national team at the 2020 Victoria FIBA World Olympic Qualifying Tournament, and at the EuroBasket 2022.